Have you ever smelled something and it took you back to a specific moment in your life or a certain feeling?

 - Use Nag Champa oil to massage your feet (diluting if needed!)

-- Use Nag Champ soap or body wash (there are tons of options) to add some magic into your everyday
+- Use Nag Champ soap or body wash (there are tons of options) to add some magic to your everyday

 Learn more about the power of scents and rituals for them through The Ritual Deck.